 Its average constantly sick was 11.71 (53.96/1000 mean strength).
 The average sick time to each soldier was 19.69 days.
 The average duration of cases of sickness was 28.30 days.

-Malta 8 July 1882 The 3rd Battalion embarked for Egypt on the Agincourt.
-It arrived at Egypt on 18 July 1882.
+8 July The 3rd Battalion embarked for Egypt on the Agincourt.

 The battalion was involved in operations in the Sudan from 16 February to May 1884.
-It left Egypt for Cyprus on 31 August 1884 leaving 4 companies to garrison Egypt.
+It left Egypt for Cyprus on 31 August 1884 leaving 4 companies in Egypt.

-28 June 1908 2 coys of the 3rd Bn arrived from Crete on the Somali.
+28 June 1908 Two coys of the 3rd Bn arrived from Crete on the Somali.

-Malta 22 Jan 1909 The 3rd/KRRC embarked at Crete on the Braemar Castle on 19 Jan 1909.
-The men disembarked on 22 January and moved into Verdala Barracks Cottonera.
+19 Jan 1909 The 3rd/KRRC embarked in Crete on the Braemar Castle, and disembarked in Malta on 22 January.
+The men moved into Verdala Barracks, Cottonera.

-Malta 21 Sept 1909 The battalion moved into St George's Barracks.
+21 Sep The battalion moved into St George's Barracks.

 - The Malta Times or Broad Sheet of the Mediterranean, 20 April 1840; Issue No 4.

 - 1Gleen Allen S., Some observations on an outbreak of Mediterranean Fever in Malta last year with special reference to the "air-borne" theory of conveyance of the infection.
 J Roy Army Med Corps June 1904, ii; 6, 756.

 - 2Gray W. L., Notes from Malta.
 J Roy Army Med Corps June 1904, ii; 6, 699.